Metagenomics: High-throughput sequencing

 An advantage to high throughput sequencing is that this technique does not require cloning the DNA before sequencing, removing one of the main biases and bottlenecks in environmental sampling.
 The first metagenomic studies conducted using high-throughput sequencing used massively parallel 454 pyrosequencing.
 Three other technologies commonly applied to environmental sampling are the Ion Torrent Personal Genome Machine, the Illumina MiSeq or HiSeq and the Applied Biosystems SOLiD system.
 These techniques for sequencing DNA generate shorter fragments than Sanger sequencing; Ion Torrent PGM System and 454 pyrosequencing typically produces ~400 bp reads, Illumina MiSeq produces 400-700bp reads (depending on whether paired end options are used), and SOLiD produce 25–75 bp reads.
 Historically, these read lengths were significantly shorter than the typical Sanger sequencing read length of ~750 bp, however the Illumina technology is quickly coming close to this benchmark.
 However, this limitation is compensated for by the much larger number of sequence reads.
 In 2009, pyrosequenced metagenomes generate 200–500 megabases, and Illumina platforms generate around 20–50 gigabases, but these outputs have increased by orders of magnitude in recent years.

-An emerging approach combines shotgun sequencing and chromosome conformation capture (Hi-C), which measures the proximity of any two DNA sequences within the same cell, to guide microbial genome assembly.
-Long read sequencing technologies, including PacBio RSII and PacBio Sequel by Pacific Biosciences, and Nanopore MinION, GridION, PromethION by Oxford Nanopore Technologies, is another choice to get long shotgun sequencing reads that should make ease in assembling process.
+To achieve higher resolution and more complete assemblies from complex environmental samples, the field has adopted several advanced techniques.
+One approach combines shotgun sequencing and chromosome conformation capture (Hi-C), which measures the proximity of any two DNA sequences within the same cell, to guide microbial genome assembly.
+Another technique is single-cell metagenomic sequencing, which resolves the heterogeneity present within the community.
+Additionally, long read sequencing technologies, such as those from Pacific Biosciences (PacBio RSII and Sequel) and Oxford Nanopore Technologies (MinION, GridION, PromethION), generate significantly longer reads that simplify the assembly process, particularly in repetitive or structurally complex regions.

+Sequencing depth

+An important consideration when sequencing for metagenomics is sequencing depth, the number of times each base is read by the sequencer; it can be thought of as resolution.
+The higher the sequencing depth, the larger the resultant file and number of contigs, and the higher the number of microbial genomes recovered.
+Higher depth metagenomes have been shown to have exceptionally high genome recovery, with tremendous novelty being reported.
+Low depth metagenomes have lower resolution on every taxonomic level than high depth samples.